twisted/pydoctor/docs/source/customize.rst

 Include custom HTML
 -------------------

-They are 4 placeholders designed to be overwritten to include custom HTML and CSS into the pages.
+They are 3 placeholders designed to be overwritten to include custom HTML and CSS into the pages.

 - ``header.html``: at the very beginning of the body
 - ``subheader.html``: after the main header, before the page title
-- ``footer.html``: at the very end of the body
 - ``extra.css``: extra CSS sheet for layout customization

 To override a placeholder, write your custom HTML or CSS files to a directory